anchore/oss-docs/content/docs/user-guides/sbom/file-selection.md

 +++
 title = "File Selection"
-description = "SBOM Generation File Selection" weight = 30
-tags = ["syft", "sbom"]
-url = "docs/userguides/sbom/fileselection"
+description = "Control which files and directories Syft includes or excludes when generating SBOMs.
+Configure file selection rules, path filters, and glob patterns to customize your catalog scope." weight = 30 tags = ["syft", "sbom"] url = "docs/user-guides/sbom/file-selection"

 +++

-## File selection

 By default, Syft will catalog file details and digests for files that are owned by discovered packages.
 You can change this behavior by using the `SYFT_FILE_METADATA_SELECTION` environment variable or the `file.metadata.selection` configuration option.
 The options are: